Empirical determination of the energy loss of heavy quarks in nuclear collisions at RHIC and LHC energies: Results of energy loss from experimental data

-Now we have estimated the fractional energy loss suffered by heavy quarks (charm or bottom) through the shift in momentum spectra of final state hadrons ( $D$ or $B$ mesons).
-For this purpose, we have inserted the values of the parameters $n$ and $p_0$ from Table~\ref{Table_spectra} into Eq.~\ref{delmt}.
-Also we have used the measured $R_{\textrm{AA}}$ of $D^0$ (and $B^+$) mesons by the CMS~\cite{CMS_pp1, CMS_pp2} and ALICE~\cite{ALICE_pp1, ALICE_pp2} Collaborations for Pb+Pb collisions at $\sqrt{s_{NN}}=$ 2.76, 5.02 TeV and by the STAR~\cite{STAR_raa} Collaboration for Au+Au collisions at $\sqrt{s_{NN}}=$ 200 GeV.
-The variation of $\Delta m_T$ vs. $m_T$ are depicted in Fig.~\ref{delmt_meson}.
-On a first look, they are found familiar with power law, thus we have fitted the results as: \be \Delta m_T = a(m_T+c)^{\alpha}, \ee where $a$ is normalisation constant, $\alpha$ is the exponent and c is the offset transverse mass, is adjusted such that $\Delta m_T$ is positive always.
-We have fitted the plots for $p_T>$ 2 GeV which corresponds to $m_T\gtrsim$ 3 GeV for $D^0$ and $m_T\gtrsim$ 6 GeV for $B^+$ mesons.
-The parameters of power law and fit range are displayed in Table~\ref{Table_power}.
-The normalisation parameter ($a$) qualitatively contains information about medium properties like: temperature, density, etc. One may found that different power laws are satisfying the variation of $\Delta m_T$ vs $m_T$ for most central and mid-central Pb+Pb collisions at $\sqrt{s_{NN}}=$ 2.76 and 5.02 TeV.
-The difference in the scaling of $\Delta m_T$ is visible for most central collisions and lessened for mid-central collisions.
-We have observed that the exponent ($\alpha$) remains almost similar ($\sim$ 0.5) for the four scenarios.
-The observation may signify that the energy loss mechanism of heavy quark in QGP medium remains same at both centre of mass energies.
-An interesting fact emerges for most central Au+Au collisions at $\sqrt{s_{NN}}=$ 200 GeV and Pb+Pb collisions at $\sqrt{s_{NN}}=$ 2.76 TeV.
-The $p_T$ dependence of $R_\textrm{AA}$ of $D^0$ meson production show very similar trend however the scaling of $\Delta m_T$ are found distinguishably different for the two centre of mass energies.
-The $\Delta m_T$ for $D^0$ and $B^+$ mesons follow nearly similar scaling for $m_T\lesssim$ 20 GeV which could imply that energy loss of bottom quark is comparable of charm quark at low $p_T$ region.
-This has come in expectation with an earlier prediction at the RHIC energy~\cite{Azfar}.
-The scaling behavour of $B^+$ mesons is not evident at high $p_T$ region due to large uncertainty in the experimental data.
+Next we have estimated the energy loss parameter ($\Delta m_T$) arising due to the shift in the momentum spectra of final state hadrons ( $D$ or $B$ mesons).
+For this purpose, we have inserted the values of the parameters $n$ and $p_0$ from Table~\ref{Table_spectra} into Eq.~\ref{delmt}; supplemented with the $R_{\textrm{AA}}$ of $D^0$ (and $B^+$) mesons measured by the CMS~\cite{CMS_pp1, CMS_pp2} and ALICE~\cite{ALICE_pp1, ALICE_pp2} Collaborations for Pb+Pb collisions at $\sqrt{s_{NN}}=$ 2.76, 5.02 TeV and by the STAR~\cite{STAR_raa} Collaboration for Au+Au collisions at $\sqrt{s_{NN}}=$ 200 GeV.
+Finally $\Delta m_T$ is plotted against $m_T$ of $D^0$ (and $B^+$) mesons which are depicted in Fig.~\ref{delmt_meson}.
+In order to explore the dependence of $\Delta m_T$ on $m_T$, the results are fitted with a power law: \be \Delta m_T = a_1(m_T-k_1)^{\alpha}, \ee where $a_1$ is normalisation constant, $\alpha$ is the exponent and $k_1$ is the offset transverse mass, is adjusted such that $\Delta m_T$ is positive always.
+We have fitted the results for $p_T>$ 4 GeV at the LHC energies.
+The limit corresponds to $m_T\gtrsim$4.5 GeV for $D^0$ and $m_T\gtrsim$ 6 GeV for $B^+$ mesons.
+We have empoyed the $\chi^2$ minimisation method to fit the results.
+The fit range, fit parameters and $\chi^2$ per degrees of freedom are listed in Table~\ref{Table_power}.
+The normalisation parameter ($a_1$) is proportional to in-medium energy loss; the power ($\alpha$) could tell us about the energy loss mechanism of heavy quarks in the medium.
+The power $\alpha$ close to zero corresponds to coherent regime of energy loss and $\alpha$ lying between 0.5 and unity corresponds to incoherent or partial coherent regime of energy loss~\cite{Younus_dk}.
+First we have noted that the scaling of $\Delta m_T$ with $m_T$ is clearly distinguishable for the different scenarios mentioned above.
+As seen in Fig.~\ref{delmt_meson} (top-left and top-right panels), the power laws are found to describe the variation of $\Delta m_T$ with $m_T$ satisfactorily for central (0-10\%) Pb+Pb collisions at $\sqrt{s_{NN}}=$ 2.76 and 5.02 TeV.
+The fit ranges of $m_T$ are: [5:20] GeV at $\sqrt{s_{NN}}=$ 2.76 TeV and [5:40] GeV at $\sqrt{s_{NN}}=$ 5.02 TeV.
+The best fit values of ($\alpha$) are 0.24 and 0.45, calculated from the CMS and ALICE measurements at $\sqrt{s_{NN}}=$ 2.76 TeV respectively.
+The power ($\alpha$) is found to decrease towards higher center of mass energy, which is about 0.17 for the CMS and about 0.38 for the ALICE at $\sqrt{s_{NN}}=$ 5.02 TeV.
+It has been obeserved that ($\alpha$) gradually reduces to smaller values as higher $p_T$ range were included in the fit.
+The observations indicate that the momentum shift ($\Delta p_T$) of heavy mesons is almost independent of it's transverse momentum ($p_T$) at large $p_T$.
+This arises due to coherent energy loss of heavy quarks.
+We have noticed slightly different powers ($\alpha$) for the $\Delta m_T$, calculated for measurements done by ALICE and CMS collaboration.
+This can be attributed to the difference in the $R_\textrm{AA}$ mesurements by the two collaborations since the weightage of high $p_T$ points of ALICE becomes smaller due to larger error bars.